ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_advanced_syntax.rst

 YAML anchors and aliases: sharing variable values
 =================================================

-`YAML anchors and aliases <https://yaml.org/spec/1.2/spec.html#id2765878>`_ help you define, maintain, and use shared variable values in a flexible way.
+`YAML anchors and aliases <https://yaml.org/spec/1.2/spec.html#id2765878>`_ help you define, maintain, and flexibly use shared variable values.
 You define an anchor with ``&``, then refer to it using an alias, denoted with ``*``.
 Here's an example that sets three values with an anchor, uses two of those values with an alias, and overrides the third value:

 .. code-block:: yaml